The Corporate Transparency Act New Reporting Requirements for Many Business Entities

 LinkedIn

-FinCEN has responded to the preliminary injunction by informing reporting companies that they are not required to file beneficial ownership information and are not subject to liability if they fail to do so while the preliminary injunction remains in force.
-FinCEN has also indicated that reporting companies may continue to voluntarily report their beneficial ownership information to FinCEN during the pendency of the preliminary injunction.
+FinCEN has responded to the various decisions in the Texas Top Cop Shop and Smith cases by informing reporting companies on January 24, 2025 that they are not required to file beneficial ownership information and are not subject to liability if they fail to do so while the Smith order remains in force.
+However, FinCEN has also indicated that reporting companies may continue to voluntarily report their beneficial ownership information to FinCEN.

-It is not clear how quickly the appeal will proceed or how much time will be allotted to reporting companies to again comply with their CTA reporting requirements if the preliminary injunction were to be lifted or overturned.
+It is not clear how much time will be allotted to reporting companies to again comply with their CTA reporting requirements if and when the Smith order is overturned, thereby lifting the stay for compliance, or the constitutionality of the CTA is ultimately decided in the Texas Top Cop Shop case and/or other CTA-related cases that are currently pending in other federal courts.
 Please consult with an attorney if you have questions about the impact of this litigation and for advice specific to your situation.

 As of January 1, 2024, many business entities and some trusts are required to report beneficial ownership information (BOI) to the U.S. government under the new Corporate Transparency Act (CTA).